anthonysalvato3/anthonysalvato3.github.io/_posts/2025-01-19-glucose-measurements-and-why-they-matter.markdown

     <figcaption><a href="https://link.springer.com/article/10.1007/s00125-016-3898-3">https://link.springer.com/article/10.1007/s00125-016-3898-3</a></figcaption>
 </figure>

 In short, appetite increases, energy expenditure decreases, gluconeogenesis becomes more active, muscles develop insulin resistance, and various other changes occur.
 These adaptations explain why obesity is so strongly associated with insulin resistance and chronic disease.
-Historically, when energy intake was high relative to antioxidant nutrients, it may have signaled an abundant autumn harvest preceding a scarce winter.
-The body’s metabolic adjustments—storing energy and reducing expenditure—maximized survival during hard seasons.
+Historically, when energy intake was high relative to antioxidant nutrients, that may have signaled an abundant autumn harvest preceding a scarce winter.
+The body’s metabolic adjustments—increasing food intake and storage while reducing expenditure—maximized survival during hard seasons.

 In modern society, however, where the imbalance between energy and antioxidant nutrients is both extreme and prolonged, these same adaptations lead to serious health problems.
-Insulin resistance is not inherently a problem but an indicator of metabolic adaptations that are inappropriate in today’s environment.
+Insulin resistance is an indicator of metabolic adaptations that are inappropriate in today’s environment.
 This is why measuring it is so important, and fortunately, we have several tests to assess how insulin resistant we may be.

 #### Fasting Blood Glucose